British supermarkets forgo business rates relief again | Business

 British supermarkets forgo business rates relief again

+"We announced our decision to return rates relief for last year in December, because we felt it was the right thing to do, and we were financially strong enough to be able to return it," Tesco said.
+"Those same reasons still stand today and so we will not take advantage of the relief."

-Sainsbury's said it wanted a broader conversation and consultation with government on over-arching business rates reform and a review of business taxation.
-"We believe fundamentally that business rates are an outdated and unfair burden on retailers with physical stores and need to be permanently reduced," it said.
+However, Tesco said there was an "absolute need" for reform of the rates system and called on the government to move on it this year, a sentiment echoed by Sainsbury's.
+"We believe fundamentally that business rates are an outdated and unfair burden on retailers with physical stores and need to be permanently reduced," Sainsbury's said.

 Britain's finance ministry said last month it would delay publication of its review of business rates until the autumn when the economic outlook should be clearer.